-“Birding” (birdwatching) is one of the fastest growing pastimes in North America and it has now captured my attention.
+“Birding” (birdwatching) is one of the fastest-growing pastimes in North America and it has now captured my attention.
 More specifically, bird photography.
-Enjoying the beauty of not only the colors and shapes but also the behaviors and sound of birds around us is fascinating.
+Enjoying the beauty of not only the colors and shapes but also the behaviors and sounds of birds around us is fascinating.
 I became involved in this new “hobby” this week when a friend of mine and I decided to go to Pedernales Falls State Park (where they have two bird blinds) to try out my new Sigma 150-600 Sport lens with real subjects and get some practice with the new gear.
 Not only did I enjoy the experience but I was very impressed with this new lens.

 Birding, like wildflower photography, has some very special technical requirements and is also very research intensive.
 Identifying the birds has opened up a whole new learning experience for me.
 I had no idea how similar some birds are and how difficult it can be to identify them.
 Having some available human, printed and online resources significantly improves the identification process.